Fresheyeball/Shpadoinkle/core/README.md

 helps our views compose.

 But what if we need to do _more_?
 Well we can update our `m` to have more functionality.
-Let's add some logging to the console.
+Let us add some logging to the console:

 ```haskell
 toggle :: Bool -> Html IO Bool